geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

 The coordinates of the bottom left corner of the processed tiles are exported dynamically to a JSON file named `processed_coordinates.json`.

-#### Notes
+???+ note "Notes"

     - The tile size must match the tile size of the data fetcher
     - The ground sampling distance must match the ground sampling distance of the data fetcher
     - You may need to adjust the number of workers depending on the available resources and the number of tiles per batch

 Have a look at the [API reference](../../api_reference/inference/exporter.md#aviary.inference.SegmentationExporterConfig) for more details on the configuration options.